Sadhr/WeatherApp/README.md

 # WeatherApp
-Getting the current weather in your country and city
+Getting the current weather in your country and city.